E1 Visa – How to Apply for the US Treaty Trader Visa

 You must meet the requirements in terms of the type of evidence you provide and the format you provide it in.
 Any errors or issues with your supporting documents are likely to result in delays or even refusal of your application.
 Take legal advice if you have any questions or concerns about the information you should be submitting.

-Generally, supporting documents should include:
+As a guide, supporting documents include:

 Section A: Cover letter